headrotor/aurora-DMX/README.md

 installation.
 Can be run from command line to set a particular branch on a particular limb to a particular color.

-SendImage.py: read an image from the command line, spit it out to DMX Requires Python Image library: http://www.pythonware.com/products/pil/
+SendImage.py: read an image from the command line, spit it out to DMX.
+Requires Python Image library: http://www.pythonware.com/products/pil/
-usage: Python DMXimage.py testout.png
+usage: python SendImage.py testout.png
-Can be run in single-step mode using -d flag for debug
+Can be run in single-step mode using -d flag for debug, -r 0 repeats infinitely, frame rate in hZ via the -f flag.

 testout.png: test image to excercise SendImage.py